-Dean College of Public Safety Administration
+Dean, College of Public Safety Administration

-He has a bachelor's degree in law and justice from
+He has a bachelor's

-Rowan State University in New Jersey and a master's degree in criminal justice administration and doctorate in leadership from Lynn University in Boca Raton.
+justice from Rowan State University in New Jersey and a master's degree in criminal justice administration and a doctorate in leadership from Lynn University in Boca Raton.

 He came to SPC nine years ago as a Law Enforcement coordinator/professor for the police academies.
 Prior to his current position, he served as lower division program director for Public Safety.
 In addition to his role as dean, he also serves as associate provost for the Allstate Center merging academic and student affairs functions.